Exploring Cosmos Staking: A Guide to Staking ATOM

 Lock-Up Periods

 Some staking platforms may require a lock-up period during which your staked ATOM cannot be withdrawn.
-This can limit your liquidity and flexibility.
+This delay can limit your liquidity and flexibility.

 FAQs about Cosmos Staking